foucart/COR/README.md

 With C. Liao, S. Shahrampour, Y. Wang. | [PDF](Papers/OR_Learning.pdf)
 - Instances of computational optimal recovery: dealing with observation errors.
-With M. Ettehad. |
+With M. Ettehad.
+SIAM/ASA Journal on Uncertainty Quantification, 9/4, 1438--1456, 2021.  |
 [PDF](Papers/ICOR_ObsErrors.pdf)
-- Instances of computational optimal recovery: refined approximability models. |
+- Instances of computational optimal recovery: refined approximability models.
+Journal of Complexity, 62, 101503, 2021. |
 [PDF](Papers/ICOR_Overparametrization.pdf)
 - Approximability models and optimal system identification.
-With M. Ettehad. |
+With M. Ettehad.
+Mathematics of Control, Signals, and Systems, 32/1, 19--41, 2020. |
 [PDF](Papers/ORinSI.pdf)
 - Optimal algorithms for computing average temperatures.
-With M. Hielsberg, G. Mullendore, G. Petrova, P. Wojtaszczyk. | [PDF](Papers/OptAlgo_AveTemp.pdf)
+With M. Hielsberg, G. Mullendore, G. Petrova, P. Wojtaszczyk.
+Mathematics of Climate and Weather Forecasting, 5, 34--44, 2019.  |
+[PDF](Papers/OptAlgo_AveTemp.pdf)
-- Computing a quantity of interest from observational data With R. DeVore, G. Petrova, and P. Wojtaszczyk. |
+- Computing a quantity of interest from observational data With R. DeVore, G. Petrova, and P. Wojtaszczyk.
+Constructive Approximation, 49/3, 461--508, 2019. |
 [PDF](Papers/Computing_QoI.pdf)

 For a direct access to html versions of the reproducibles (when available), simply click on the links above.